 With regular nightly backups for most of their web hosting plans, support for Cloudflare CDN, and Automatic Malware Removal for their plans, WestHost seems to be a very secure host.

-9. Responsive Customer Support
+7. Responsive but Slightly Limited Customer Support

 Cons of Using WestHost Hosting